-2. The organization shall maintain direct, hands-on control of the placement and supervision of inbound students and the hiring, firing, and remuneration of local representatives.
+2. The organization maintains direct, hands-on control of the placement and supervision of inbound students and the hiring, firing, and remuneration of local representatives.
 It may not enter into a relationship with another entity that appears to exercise such control.

-C. The organization shall be organized under the laws of one of the 50 states of the United States or the District of Columbia.
+C. The organization is organized under the laws of one of the 50 states of the United States or the District of Columbia.

-D. The organization shall demonstrate success in international educational travel through at least one full year since its incorporation.
+D. The organization demonstrates success in international educational travel through at least one full year since its incorporation.

-A. The organization shall be capable of discharging its financial responsibilities to all participants.
+A. The organization is capable of discharging its financial responsibilities to all participants.

-B. The organization shall have sufficient financial backing to protect all monies paid by participants and to ensure fulfillment of all responsibilities to participants.
+B. The organization has sufficient financial backing to protect all monies paid by participants and to ensure fulfillment of all responsibilities to participants.

-C. The organization shall have an independent Certified Public Accountant annually prepare an audited or review financial statement.
+C. The organization has an independent Certified Public Accountant annually prepare an audited or review financial statement.

-A. The organization’s promotional materials shall professionally, ethically, and accurately reflect its purposes, activities, and sponsorship.
+A. The organization’s promotional materials should professionally, ethically, and accurately reflect its purposes, activities, and sponsorship.

-B. The organization shall not publicize the need for host families via any public media with announcements, notices, advertisements, etc., that:
+B. The organization can not publicize the need for host families via any public media with announcements, notices, advertisements, etc., that:

 a. are not sufficiently in advance of the student’s arrival